Net neutrality: Inability to make the Internet accessible to the poor

-Opponents argue that net neutrality regulations prevent service providers from providing more affordable Internet access to those who can't afford it.
+Opponents argue that net neutrality regulations prevent service providers from providing more affordable Internet access to those who can not afford it.
 A concept known as zero-rating, ISPs would be unable to provide Internet access for free or at a reduced cost to the poor under net neutrality rules.
-For example, low-income users who can't afford bandwidth-hogging Internet services such as video streams could be exempted from paying through subsidies or advertising.
+For example, low-income users who can not afford bandwidth-hogging Internet services such as video streams could be exempted from paying through subsidies or advertising.
 However, under the rules, ISPs would not be able to discriminate traffic, thus forcing low-income users to pay for high-bandwidth usage like other users.

 The Wikimedia Foundation, which runs Wikipedia, created Wikipedia Zero to provide Wikipedia free-of-charge on mobile phones to low-income users, especially those in developing countries.
 However, the practice violates net neutrality rules as traffic would have to be treated equally regardless of the users' ability to pay.
 In 2014, Chile banned the practice of Internet service providers giving users free access to websites like Wikipedia and Facebook, saying the practice violates net neutrality rules.
-In 2016, India banned Internet.org's Free Basics application, which provides users in less developed countries with free access to a variety of websites like Wikipedia, BBC, Dictionary.com, health sites, Facebook, ESPN, and weather reports—ruling that the initiative violated net neutrality.
+In 2016, India banned Free Basics application run by Internet.org, which provides users in less developed countries with free access to a variety of websites like Wikipedia, BBC, Dictionary.com, health sites, Facebook, ESPN, and weather reports—ruling that the initiative violated net neutrality.

 Inability to allocate Internet traffic efficiently

-Net neutrality rules would prevent traffic from being allocated to the most needed users, according to Internet Pioneer David Farber.
+Net neutrality rules would prevent the traffic from being allocated to the most needed users, according to David Farber.
 Because net neutrality regulations prevent a discrimination of traffic, networks would have to treat critical traffic equally with non-critical traffic.
 According to Farber, "When traffic surges beyond the ability of the network to carry it, something is going to be delayed.
-When choosing what gets delayed, it makes sense to allow a network to favor traffic from, say, a patient's heart monitor over traffic delivering a music download.
-It also makes sense to allow network operators to restrict traffic that is downright harmful, such as viruses, worms and spam."
+When choosing what gets delayed, allowing a network to favor traffic from, say, a patient's heart monitor over traffic delivering a music download makes sense.
+It also makes sense to allow network operators to restrict harmful traffic, such as viruses, worms, and spam."